craigschlegel/registrations-for-the-events-calendar/readme.txt

 = The form is not hidden initially.
 Why is that? =

 It's likely that you have a javascript error somewhere on that page.
 Try disabling other plugins or switching themes to see if this corrects the issue.

+= Is this plugin compatible with WordPress multisite? =

+The plugin is not yet fully compatible with a WordPress multisite installation.
+It will be soon!
+Please contact us if you are interested in using the plugin with multisite.

 = What do I do if I have a request or need help? =